 - Qantas covers most of Australia

-- Jetstar (low-cost airline) covers most of Eastern Australia
+- Jetstar (a low-cost Australian Airline) covers most of Eastern Australia

 - Virgin Australia covers New South Wales, Victoria, Queensland and Tasmania

-- Tiger Airways (low-cost airline) covers most of Eastern Australia
+- Tiger Airways (a low-cost airline) covers most of Eastern Australia

-- Skywest the local airline for regional Western Australia
+- Skywest is the local airline for regional Western Australia

-- Airnorth the local airline for the Top End and North Western Australia
+- Airnorth is the local airline for the Top End and North Western Australia

-Regional flights in Australia are very expensive and they are rarely on sale.
-That’s why at times it will cost you more to fly from Perth to Broome that flying from Perth to Bali.
+Regional flights in Australia are costly, and they are rarely on sale.
+That’s why it will sometimes cost you more to fly from Perth to Broome than a flight from Perth to Bali.

-If you are looking for cheap flights in Australia you can check out Zuji Flights deals where you can view flights from a range of Australian airlines allowing you to quickly compare all flight options at a glance.
-You can search for holiday Packages (Flight plus Accommodation) for more budget options.
+If you are looking for cheap flights in Australia, you can check this page for flight deals, where you can view flights from a range of Australian airlines, allowing you to compare all flight options at a glance.

-For short-term trips I would suggest hiring a car and driving in a loop back to your starting point.
+Tip.1.
+For short-term travel, I recommend hiring a car and driving in Australia in a loop back to your starting point.

-For long-term trips I would suggest hiring a campervan.
-If you plan +4-5 weeks around Australia camping is definitely the best way of exploring the country.
-Do not hire a campervan for a 1-2 weeks it’s going to be expensive and not cost-effective.
+Tip.
+2: I would suggest hiring a campervan for long-term travel.
+If you plan +4-5 weeks around Australia, camping is the best way of exploring the country.
+I wouldn’t hire a campervan for one week.
+Finally, it’s going to be expensive and not cost-effective.

 Getting around Australia by bus

-- V/line runs in Victoria to major towns in south-east coast to Bairnsdale, Merimbula.
+- V/ Line runs in Victoria to the main towns on the southeast coast to Bairnsdale, Merimbula.

 - Integrity Coach Lines runs from Perth up to Exmouth and Broome.